HullUni-bioinformatics/Curated_reference_databases/README.md

 This repository contains the complete description of how we produced the curated reference databases for the studies in Evolutionary and Environmental Genomics Group ([@EvoHull](https://twitter.com/EVOHULL))

-Currently, we have completed the curated reference databases of mitochondrial __12S__ and __Cytb__ including European freshwater fish, amphibians, birds, reptiles and mammals.
+Currently, we have completed the curated reference databases of mitochondrial __12S__ and __Cytb__ including European freshwater fish, UK amphibians, UK birds, UK reptiles and UK mammals.

 ##Contents